 Be prepared to play a game of give and take if your event must be at either a specific place or on a specific date.
 You can avoid this by beginning your event planning as far in advance as possible.

 If your event attracts guests from far away, it's important to consider whether access to transportation, parking, and overnight accommodations will be a factor in choosing your event space.

 Though it may seem obvious, be sure that you choose a date that doesn't conflict with major holidays that could prevent your attendees from buying a ticket.

-When it comes to finding sponsors and partners, there are two main things to keep in mind: act early and act with intention.
+There are a wide variety of benefits to finding partners and sponsors for your event.
+Big brands love to get their names on the hottest events and are often willing to shell out tens of thousands of dollars to get in on the action of your event marketing.
+To find sponsors and partners, there are two main things to keep in mind: act early and act with intention.
 The whole point of a partner or sponsorship is that it lessens the financial risk of your company alone.
-However, many large companies plan financial sponsorships at the beginning of a fiscal year, so it’s important to act early in finding sponsorships.
+However, many large companies plan financial sponsorships at the beginning of a fiscal year, so event planners need to act early in finding sponsorships.
 Additionally, it's important to be intentional when choosing your partners.
 Be sure that the brand's mission is aligned with yours.
-This not only ensures that the event is beneficial for all partners involved, but can help foster opportunities for ongoing promotional partnerships.
+This not only ensures that the even is beneficial for all partners involved, but can help foster opportunities for ongoing event promotion partnerships.